 What is Performance Testing?

 Performance Testing is a software testing process that we use to test the speed, response time, stability, reliability, scalability, and resource usage of a software application under a particular workload.
 The main purpose of performance testing is to identify and eliminate the performance bottlenecks in the software application.
-It includes any kind of testing focused on performance (responsiveness) of the system or component under different volumes of load.
+It includes any kind of testing focused on the performance (responsiveness) of the system or component under different volumes of load.
 We will present them below.

 Load testing